Alexandra Luke: Later life

 Luke continued to paint and support abstract art until her death from ovarian cancer on 1 June 1967.
 She had created a sizable volume of work and participated in over 80 group exhibitions and solo shows.
-She had also been accepted into prestigious arts societies, including the Canadian Group of Painters in 1959 and the Ontario Society of Artists in 1960.
+She had also been made a member of several key Canadian art societies, including the Canadian Group of Painters in 1959 and the Ontario Society of Artists in 1960.

 Shortly before her death, Luke and her husband Ewart offered major financial support and works from their own collection toward the creation of a public art gallery for the City of Oshawa.
 This became The Robert McLaughlin Gallery, named after Ewart's grandfather, in 1967.